prasadghole/canppt/CAN.md

 ## FORM Error
-In CAN frame certain bit frames will always have fixed level, like SOF must be dominent while entire 8 bit of EOF field must be recessive.
+In CAN frame certain bit frames will always have fixed level, like SOF must be dominant while entire 8 bit of EOF field must be recessive.
 This error is set when these bits are invalid.

 # Application Layer standards